cisagov/LME/testing/Readme.md

 - Adds C1 to the managed domain
 - Adds a DNS entry pointing to LS1

-This script does not install LME; it simply creates a fresh environment that's ready to have LME installed.
+This script does not install LME.
+It simply creates a fresh environment that's ready to have LME installed.

 ## Usage
 | **Parameter**      | **Alias** | **Description**                                                                                                                                                   | **Required** |